 Today this project and my blog are going to be featured at The Life of Jennifer Dawn.
 Please stop by her wonderful site to show her some blog love.
 She always has great stuff at her site, and I think you’ll have fun poking around at what she has to offer.

 This is a sand castle that will dry and last, making it a permanent, air-hardened sculpture.
 When working with this material, It feels like wet sand, but it sticks together well.
 It is like working with a rough play doh, moon doh or anther sculpting material.
 It has a really fun texture and is a great material to work with – my kids loved the feeling between their fingers.
 It dries completely within a week.
 I can imagine making some cool centerpieces with it for a beach party.
 I got the idea from my sister.
 She had cut it out of an old magazine and had it in her craft file.
-I believe it’s from Family Fun magazine.
+I don’t have a reference because there was no indication of what magazine it was on the page.
+Sorry.
 We made a few different castles together, but this one was my favorite.

 * 1 cup sand (you can use beach sand, but I bought this at the craft store)